 Let's learn about this extremely common word in Japanese in a way that makes sense so you can begin using it.

-Kumiko Sensei is taking the lead today – you can see her previous article on kikoeru vs. kikeru here!
+Kumiko Sensei is taking the lead today – you can see some of her other Japanese grammar explanations in these articles:

 Japanese Text Example: What Does Shimatta Mean?

 "It was a really important document so I immediately closed it in my bag."
 This shimatta (しまった) is the past tense of shimau (しまう).

 "I was late."
 The use of shimatta here is different and shows that the speaker is declaring a sense of "completion" or otherwise "regret" about the action.
 Let's take a look at how it can be used.

 The use of shimiatta in, "I wrapped up my practice for class by yesterday" is showing a sense of completion, so it means that the speaker completed all of their practice.
 In the case of the shimatta in, "I was late for class," it's more about the sense of regret or how unfortunate that was.

 As for which shimatta is being used, there's context in the passage that you can usually use, but the verb should also give you a hint.
 "To be late," "to be afraid," are not things that you consciously try to do.
 These types of verbs take on a sense of regret or of being unfortunate when conjugated with shimatta.